justinwalsh/daux.io/README.md

 </configuration>
 ```

-*Note*: To have clean URLs with IIS6, you will need to use a custom URL rewrite module, such as [URL Rewriter](http://urlrewriter.net/).
+To use clean URLs on IIS 6, you will need to use a custom URL rewrite module, such as [URL Rewriter](http://urlrewriter.net/).

 ### Less Mime Type